By Karl Van Sielman

 Once you know what you want the money for, you'll find it easier to choose how long to invest for.

 - Want to buy a house?
-You could invest between now and five years and potentially end up with a sizeable contribution for your new home.
+You could invest for at least the next five years and potentially end up with a sizeable contribution for your new home.

 - Want to send your child to university?
 Consider a Junior Individual Savings Account.
 Your child will be able to withdraw the investments as cash when they turn 18.

 - Want a comfortable retirement?
-Think about investing a portion of your earnings every month from now until you retire.
-Any potential profit will go towards your pension
+Think about investing a portion of your earnings into a pension every month from now until you retire.
+Any profit will increase the amount available to you in retirement.

 You'll feel more committed to your investments once you know what you want to spend your money on in the future.